poonamdevops/ChatGPT-clone/README.md

-# ChatGPT Clone Using Dhjango and doing its CI/CD
+# ChatGPT Clone Using Django and doing its CI/CD

 ## Application Overview
 This is a django based ChatGPT clone Application.
 It has authentication feature, login, logout, register.